Equity-Focused Dataviz Workshop

 When data represents groups of people, it’s inescapably interpreted through the audience’s prior knowledge, assumptions, biases and stereotypes about the groups being visualized.
 This makes visualizing social data unique from other topics.
 It also means that common visualization techniques that are safe in other domains can be harmful when visualizing data about people from minoritized communities.

-A recent peer-reviewed study from 3iap, in collaboration with researchers at UMass Amherst’s HCI-VIS Lab, show that certain common types of data visualizations, meant to raise awareness of social disparities, may actually reinforce disparities by encouraging harmful stereotypes about the people being visualized.
+3iap's recent peer-reviewed study, in collaboration with researchers at UMass Amherst’s HCI-VIS Lab, shows that certain common types of data visualizations, meant to raise awareness of social disparities, may actually backfire and reinforce disparities, by encouraging harmful stereotypes about the people being visualized.

 To raise awareness about our findings and help the data visualization community produce more equitable social-data visualizations, 3iap offers workshops tailored to designers, analysts, journalists, and any other interested data communicators.

 - Identify and articulate the hidden biases pervasive in charts and graphs covering social outcome disparities.